 Remember bonsai is two part - art and horticulture.

 Shaping and styling is the art part; keeping them alive is horticulture.

 Growing a plant in a bonsai pot is no different than growing it in a clay or ceramic pot of equal size.

 Some questions to ask about your bonsai care basics:

 If you start with a green thumb, you have a distinct advantage.
 If you are a plant killer, you have a lot of work to do.

 Sometimes the best lessons are learned from experience.
 Hopefully, you can learn from other people's bonsai care experience!

-Start with an inexpensive bonsai, ask lots of questions and do your best to follow the instructions you receive.
+You may want to start with an inexpensive bonsai.
+Ask lots of questions and do your best to follow the instructions you receive.